khawajaazfar/khawajaazfar.github.io/README.md

 2. **Add your files:**
    - Place your profile photo as `images/Profile.jpg`
-   - Place your publication image as `images/YoloV26 pic.jpg`
    - Place your favicon as `images/favicon.png`
-   - Place your CV as `files/KhawajaAzfar_CV.pdf`

 ### Step 2: Copy Code Files